epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 - 31555 (PostgresRAW-UI)

 **TODO: Get list of ports to open for MIP-Local.
 Test configuration of firewall.
 Determine which ports are only needed locally.**

+Until the list can be completed, the most stable option is to run MIP Local with no firewall enable on the server.

 ## User management